alecvaluev/alecvaluev.gethub.io/docs/cs/DB/RelationalDBDesign.md

 > DEPARTMENT ( department_id, department_name, manager_id, location_id )

+## Entity Relationship Data Model (= ER Schema)

+ER modelling is based on two concepts:
+- Entities(tables)
+- Relationships

+An `entity` is an object in the real world with an independent existence that can be differentiated from other objects.

+can be classified based on their strength:
+- `weak` - if its tables are existence dependent.
+- `strong` - if it can exist apart from all of its related entities

+`entity type` - defines a collection of similar entities.(is represented by a name in a box)

+An `entity set` is a collection of entities of an entity type at a particular point of time.

+### Kinds of Entities

+### Independent entities
+ - referred to as `kernels`, are the backbone of the database.
+They are what other tables are based on.

+ Kernels have the following characteristics:
+- are building blocks of a database
+- PK may be simple/composite
+- PK is not a FK
+- They do not depend on another entity

+### Dependent entities
+ - referred to as `derived entities`, depend on other tables for their meaning.

+ These entities have the following characteristics:
+- are used to connect two kernels together
+- existence dependent on two or more tables.
+- M:M rel. become associative tables with at least two FK
+- may contain other attr
+- FK identifies each associated table
+- options for PK:
+  - Use a composite of FKs of associated tables if unique
+  - Use a composite of FKs and a qualifying column
+  - Create a new simple PK

+### Characteristic entities
+They provide more information about another table.

+Characteristics:
+- represent multivalued attr
+- describe other entities
+- have a one-to-many rel.
+- FK is used to further identify the characterized table
+- options for PK:
+  - Use a composite of FK + qualifying column
+  - Create a new simple PK

 ## Keys
  `A key` is a single attribute or a combination of attributes that will uniquely identify a specific instance, or row, in a table.